arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/3-SparkMigration.md

 ## Introduction

-In this exercise, you'll migrate a Spark workload from Cloudera to HDInsight.
+In this exercise, you'll migrate a Spark workload from MapR to HDInsight.
 You'll perform the following tasks:

-- Examine the existing Spark workload running on Cloudera.
+- Examine the existing Spark workload running on MapR.
 The workload runs inside a Jupyter notebook.
 - Create an HDInsight Spark cluster.
 - Migrate the notebook and data for the Spark workload to the HDInsight cluster.
 - Test the Spark workload on the HDInsight cluster.